MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/get-started-create-api-instances.md

 ## 3. Unzip the script package

 Once the file has been downloaded you will need to extract the contents.
 Right click on the kesm.zip file.
 If you are using the Windows operating system select "Extract All" from the context menu.
 If you are using a Mac, double-click the zip file and it will decompress into the same folder.

-If this has completed successfully you will have extracted a single file named kesm.exe.
+When extracted, you will see two folders, one for each environment we support.
+Select win-x86 if you are using a Windows machine or osx-x64 if you will be running the script on a Mac and open the folder.
+In this folder are two files: kesm.exe and kesm.pdb.
+The kesm.exe file is script that we will be running to deploy MAKES.

 ## 4. Run the script